duongkhanhk29/duongkhanhk29.github.io/_posts/2025-03-25-Formal-Statements.md

 > **Assumption**
 Firms maximize expected profit subject to a convex cost function.

-## Comparison of Formal Statements in Economics Articles
+## Comparison of Formal Statements

 | **Formal Statement** | **Purpose** | **Role in Proofs** | **Dependence on Assumptions** | **Importance in Theory** |
 |----------------------|-------------|--------------------|-----------------------------|--------------------------|